GPT-like transformer model for silicon tracking detector simulation

 An additional auxiliary feature is added to each hit representing the hit index in the sequence.
-Maximum sequence size is thus 40 in all the tested scenarios, as it has to be divisible by the number of heads.
+Maximum sequence size is thus 36 in all the tested scenarios.
 The sliding window attention training is illustrated in \cref{fig:windowed}.

 Training is performed using the \texttt{AdamW} optimiser~\cite{Loshchilov:2017bsp}, an enhanced version of \texttt{Adam}, where weight decay is applied during the parameter update, leading to more consistent regularisation and better generalisation.
 Additionally gradient clipping is enabled to prevent exploding gradients affecting the result too significantly.
 This is achieved by limiting the maximum value of the gradient norm to 5.0.
 The learning rate is varied for a factor of 10 between the minimum and maximum value.
 It starts at the minimum value and linearly rises to the maximum value for three epochs.
 Then it decays back to the minimum over a cosine half-period for 500 epochs.
 The remainder of the training uses a constant learning rate.